 Ahrefs isn't a dedicated topic cluster tool, yet its Parent Topic feature inside Keyword Explorer groups queries at scale, making it one of the best tools for creating content clusters from existing ranking data.

 Because the logic uses live ranking data, Ahrefs topic clusters reflect true search intent and come with volume, clicks, CPC, and backlink metrics.
+The Content Explorer module adds another layer by letting you search for top-performing content across the web and reverse-engineer which clusters drive the most traffic in your niche.
 Downside: no bulk auto-export; big lists must be sliced or handled via API.
+There's also no built-in visualization of the pillar-to-subtopic relationship, so you'll need to plot that yourself.

 Filter results by Parent Topic, sort by traffic potential, export, then pivot so each parent becomes your pillar and child keywords become supporting posts.